 You want your teen to have friendships they can rely on.
 But friendships are something teens need to make for themselves, and for some young people, that’s tough.
-Unfortunately, gone are the days when you managed their social life.
-Now, your role is in empowering them to do it for themselves.
+Your role now is in empowering them to manage their own social lives.

 Teach them how to have a good conversation